kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/registry.md

 title: Private Image Registry
 ---

-If your images resides in a private registry, you must configure permissions, or else you'll get a `PullImageError` when deploying applications.
+If your image resides in a private registry, you must configure permissions or you'll receive a `PullImageError` when deploying applications.

 Kalm can help you simplify the process of configuring Private Image Registries.

 ## Example Usage

-As a prerequisit you need access to a private registry.
+As a prerequisite you need access to a private registry.
 One option is to create a <a href="https://docs.docker.com/docker-hub/repos/#private-repositories">free private repository</a> on Docker Hub.

 Let's upload an image to a private dockerhub registry.